Raditya808/FLASK-APP-PY-V.2/README.md

 # Flask Login & Sign-Up Web App

 A simple Flask web application that supports user registration, login, and a basic frontend layout using HTML, CSS, and JavaScript.
+# UPDATE WITH CSS LOGIN AND SIGN UP WITH JAVASCRIPT

 ## 📁 Project Structure